rockero-cz/rockero-wiki/en/best-practices.md

 ## Models should contain only database-related things.

-Don't put there your huge business logic, it should be written in `Support` classes instead.
+Don't put there your huge business logic, it should be written in `Support` or `Action` classes instead.

 ---